Quantum Computing: Lecture Notes: A non-local version of distributed Deutsch-Jozsa

 \item They measure in the computational basis and output the results $a$ and $b$, respectively. \end{enumerate} For every $a$, the probability that both Alice and Bob obtain the same result $a$ is:

 which is~$1/n$ if $x=y$, and~0 otherwise.
 This solves the problem perfectly using prior entanglement.

 What about classical protocols?
-Suppose there is a classical protocol that uses $C$ bits of communication.
-If they ran this protocol, and then Alice communicated her output $a$ to Bob (using an additional $\log n$ bits), he could solve the distributed Deutsch-Jozsa problem since he could then check whether $a=b$ or $a\neq b$.
-But we know that solving the distributed Deutsch-Jozsa problem requires at least $0.007n$ bits of communication.
-Hence $C+\log n\geq 0.007 n$, so $C\geq 0.007n - \log n$.
-Thus we have a non-locality problem that can be solved perfectly if Alice and Bob share $\log n$ EPR-pairs, while classically it needs not just \emph{some} communication, but actually a \emph{lot} of communication.
+Suppose there is a classical protocol that uses $C$ bits of communication, and that wins the \emph{non-local} Deutsch-Jozsa problem with success probability~1.
+If Alice and Bob ran this protocol, and then Alice communicated her output $a$ to Bob (using an additional $\log n$ bits), then they could solve the \emph{distributed} Deutsch-Jozsa problem since Bob could then check whether $a=b$ or $a\neq b$.
+But we know from Section~\ref{secdistributeddj} that solving the distributed Deutsch-Jozsa problem requires at least $0.007n$ bits of communication.
+Hence $C+\log n\geq 0.007 n$, so $C\geq 0.007n - \log n=\Omega(n)$.
+Thus we have a non-locality problem that can be solved perfectly if Alice and Bob share $\log n$ EPR-pairs, while classically it needs not just \emph{some} communication, but actually a \emph{lot} of communication if we want to solve it perfectly.